Washington Needs a Commission on Boys and Men

 Washington State’s legislative session began on January 8, 2024.
-WIBM was there at the capitol that day speaking with lawmakers.
+WIBM was at the capitol speaking with lawmakers that day.
 Since then we’ve been to Olympia three more times to continue our outreach to legislators.
 Every time has been a fun, fascinating, invigorating experience.
-We look forward to future occasions when more followers and supporters will join us to carry out advocacy in Olympia (and elsewhere)!
+We look forward to future occasions when more supporters will join us to carry out advocacy in Olympia (and elsewhere around the state)!

 By January 24, 2024, it was official that for the third straight year, the commission on boys and men bill (SB 5830 & HB 1270) would not receive a public hearing.
 The bill is ‘dead’ for this year.